 Above all, we are a Society that fosters a wider interest in all matters of historical significance relating to the Bexley district.
 Through our Then & Now project we are creating a photographic record of the whole borough, and our regular Newsletter keeps members and visitors informed of our activities.
 In September 2011 we began an exciting new project, Changing Times: 100 Years of the Broadway, Bexleyheath, 1912-2012, funded by the Heritage Lottery Fund and in partnership with Bexley Local Studies and Archive Centre.

 Please keep an eye on our news and upcoming events.
+We are very proud to be part of Totally Thames 2014 programme of events.

 We are the oldest local history society in the borough, and in December 2011 we celebrated our 60th anniversary.

 We are gradually adding information to this website about the Bexley Borough, such as suggested walks, places to visit and books to read, and also poetry, histories and articles on plaques, historic buildings, war memorials and transport.
 Over the next four years we will mark the centenary of the First World War.
+We now have postcards of drawings depicting Bexley borough landmarks for sale.

 Please do contact us if you would like more information on the Bexley Historical Society or would like to take part in any of our activities.